-The investigator will be required to obtain the written approval of his local ethics committee before commencing the study.
+The investigator will be required to obtain the written approval of the local ethics committee in the areas where the study will take place prior to its commencement.
 In accordance with the Good Clinical Research Practice a copy of this will be forwarded to Riemann & Company a/s prior to the release of the study supplies.